ZaPF/Satzung_der_ZaPF/satzung.rst

 - Sommer-ZaPF 2013 in Jena,
 - Sommer-ZaPF 2014 in Düsseldorf,
 - Winter-ZaPF 2014 in Bremen,
+- Sommer-ZaPF 2015 in Aachen,
-- und auf der Sommer-ZaPF in Aachen.
+- und auf der Winter-ZaPF 2015 in Frankfurt am Main.